garycuthbert/ready-to-run/README.md

 Use the following to inject into index.html, this allows the page to locate the scripts reference in the file from the ws sub directory ng build --base-href /ready-to-run/
+N.B.
+running above from git-bash prefixes the gitbash exe directory to the base href so run from a windows cmd shell